My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Mirra Andreeva!
 She's going to be a big thing and will be My Favorite Player once she turns 18; I don't want to be "creepy."

 Saturday, 15 March 2025Update: She just came back from losing the first set, to win Indian Wells against Sabalinka!
-Hokie Smokes, It was amazing.
+Hokie Smokes, it was amazing.

-Sunday, 16 March 2025My Dell XPS8930 finally died right in the middle of watching Reacher.
+My Dell XPS8930 finally died right in the middle of watching Reacher.
 She won't turn back on.

 Miriam was a hell of a girl.
 For seven years, old age in computer years, she was a beast - i5 processor, 32GB of RAM, two mirrored 500GB SSDs, running Windows 11 Pro.